DarwinLM: Evolutionary Structured Pruning of Large Language Models: Appendix

-Given a target sparsity level, the searching process starts from the uniform initialization.
-During selection, we apply 4-steps selection with $[1024, 2048, 4096, 8192]$ token for fitness computation and $[10K, 50K, 100K, 200K]$ token for offspring finetuning.
-The number of survivors is set as $[8,4,2,1]$ for each step and model.
-We set the learning rate for offspring training as 1e-5.
-For llama-2-7B, we apply gradual pruning with target sparsity level 5 at the first stage.
-We search the structure with 200 steps.
-After 10B token training, we search again with target sparsity level 6 for 500 steps.
-For Llama-3.1-8B and Qwen-2.5-14B-Instruct, we search the sparse model with target sparsity level 5 for 200 steps.
-The search process can be done on a single GPU with 48GB of memory.
+Given a target sparsity level, the search process starts from uniform initialization.
+During selection, we apply 4 steps of selection with $[1024, 2048, 4096, 8192]$ tokens for fitness computation and $[10K, 50K, 100K, 200K]$ tokens for offspring finetuning.
+The number of survivors is set to $[8,4,2,1]$ for each step and model.
+We set the learning rate for offspring training to 1e-5.
+For Llama-2-7B, we apply gradual pruning with target sparsity level 5 in the first stage.
+We perform the search procedure for 200 generations.
+After training on 10B tokens, we search again with target sparsity level 6 (60\% sparsity) for 500 generations.
+For Llama-3.1-8B and Qwen-2.5-14B-Instruct, we search the sparse model with target sparsity level 5 (50\% sparsity) for 200 generations.
+The search process for the 7/8B models can be done on a single GPU with 48GB of memory.
+Qwen-2.5-14B-Instruct and Moonlight-16B-A3B models are searched with 6 $\times$ L40S GPUs.
+Qwen-3-30B-A3B experiments are conducted on 6 $\times$ H100 GPUs.

-\paragraph{Details of Post-Training.} We train the final 2.6B sparse model pruned from Llama-2-7B and the 4.4B model pruned from Llama-3.1-8B using 10B tokens for each.
-Gradient accumulation is applied to achieve a larger global batch size.
-The models are trained with the Adam optimizer, using a learning rate of 1e-4, and a cosine learning rate decay scheduler to ensure gradual reductions for stable training.
+\paragraph{Details of post-training.} We train the final 2.6B sparse model, pruned from Llama-2-7B, and the 4.4B model, pruned from Llama-3.1-8B, on 10B tokens each.
+Gradient accumulation is used to achieve a larger global batch size.
+The models are trained with the Adam optimizer, using a learning rate of 1e-4, and a cosine learning rate decay scheduler.
 No weight decay is applied.
 The training process is conducted on a cluster of 40 H100 GPUs for 13 hours.
-Detailed hyperparameters for post-training can be found in Table \ref{tab:hyperparam}.
+Detailed hyperparameters for post-training can be found in Table~\ref{tab:hyperparam}.